Keys to Successful Tool Migration

 It is necessary to then establish and communicate a detailed migration plan and timeline.
 Decide if the migration will be done “big-bang style” or in phases, and consider the impact of each approach.

-One helpful approach is to adopt an analytics catalog to facilitate and assist the migration.
-An analytics catalog will deliver the visibility of the ecosystem and the analytics assets in the various tools.
-It will also establish a single access point for end-users for all their BI and analytics information, regardless of which tool the content exists in.
 Creating this view will ease the change management challenges because users need not worry about the underlying source system for their report; they access everything through a single pane of interaction.
-This Increases productivity and efficiency for end-users – even during migration – and sustains a familiar look and feel to ease concerns during the transition.
+This increases productivity and efficiency for end users—even during migration—and sustains a familiar look and feel to ease concerns during the transition.
 Further, this allows IT and users to reconcile and validate that everything they need is in the new platform.

 It is also beneficial to find a trusted implementation partner that is familiar with the environment, overarching strategy, and current/future needs of the organization to facilitate the transition, training, and adoption.
 Take advantage of experts who are available to guide and assist.

-Work smarter, not Harder
+Work Smarter, not Harder

 The right resources can set the stage for a successful migration.
 ZenOptics is a web application that brings BI and analytics assets into an analytics catalog and single pane of interaction to help ease the pain of migrations.
 ZenOptics can ease migrations through:

-• Report statistics, which provide visibility for an ecosystem assessment/understanding
+• Report statistics, which provide visibility for an ecosystem assessment/understanding.

-• A single access point for all BI tools that increases familiarity for end-users
+• A single access point for all BI tools that increases familiarity for end users.

-• Multi-view functionality allows side-by-side report reconciliation
+• Multi-view functionality allows side-by-side report reconciliation.

-• Categories organize and structure the analytic assets in a way that supports the working style of business users and analysts
+• Categories organize and structure the analytic assets in a way that supports the working style of business users and analysts.

 • End-user access and discoverability are supported with favorites, and enterprise-wide search allows discoverability of reports, regardless of which tool it exists in.

-Plus, ZenOptics’ respected partners – like InfoZone – help organizations with strategic implementations and current/future migration plans, setting the stage for long-term success.
+Plus, ZenOptics’ respected partners—like InfoZone—help organizations with strategic implementations and current/future migration plans, setting the stage for long-term success.

 Successful migrations will yield key benefits:

-• The creation of a modern environment to support current data and analytics needs for data-driven organizations
+• The creation of a modern environment to support current data and analytics needs for data-driven organizations.

-• An optimized data and analytics environment to maximize investments and save software costs in the long run
+• An optimized data and analytics environment to maximize investments and save software costs in the long run.

-• Saved person-hours in developing the migration strategy with an established understanding of the ecosystem
+• Saved person-hours in developing the migration strategy with an established understanding of the ecosystem.

-Plan for the future (Conclusion)
+Plan for the Future (Conclusion)

 Migration work is never fully done.
 The pace of business today will continually drive change, newer or preferred tools will come along, the organization will prioritize new initiatives, and disruptive factors may change the landscape.
 The important thing is to always set the stage for the future and establish a migration strategy that applies to current and future scenarios while creating consistency and ease of use for businesspeople.